thu-ml/TurboDiffusion/README_AMD_WINDOWS.md

 ### "PermissionError" when compiling Triton kernels

 This is a known Windows issue with temp file handling.
-Make sure you've applied the AMD Windows support patches from [PR #179](https://github.com/woct0rdho/triton-windows/pull/179) as described in the installation steps above.
+Make sure you're using the latest `triton-windows` package (`pip install --upgrade triton-windows`).

 ### "flash_attn is not installed" warning